 We prefer to eat Swazi-style with hands, but feel free to ask for knives and forks if you want… they do have them.
 Your waitress will come round to your table both before and after with a small bowl of water, soap and a towel such that you can clean your hands.
 So if you are salivating at this point then here are the all important directions on how to get there.

 Directions to Mdzimba View Shis’nyama Restaurant and Bar

 Turn-off the MR103 (main road through Ezulwini) at the Corner Plaza Shopping Centre.
 Continue past the Shopping Centre and Cashbuild, which is on your right, travelling in the direction of the MR3 highway.

 Just before you reach the MR3 highway you will pass a big telecomms satellite dish on your left.
-There are two small properties after this, then immediately after a face brick bus shelter turn left into the parking area of Mdzimba View Shis’nyama.
+There are two small properties after this, then immediately before a face brick bus shelter turn left into the parking area of Mdzimba View Shis’nyama.
 If you reach the small Police Post, or the highway itself… then you’ve gone too far.
 The venue itself is not sign-posted… the owner appears to like keeping it a secret.

 There is a pretty forbidding looking entrance to the restaurant via some security gates… but relax, as you enter you will see that on the inside… it’s simply great.
 And sssshhh – keep it secret: so that it remains a special eating and gathering place for only the best type of experiential travellers.